 temerity to 'feel sorry' for a white woman has had to put his word against two white people's.

-the set of facts or circumstances that surround a situation or event
+the set of facts or circumstances that surround a situation

 There is a tendency in this year of grace, 1935, for certain people to use this phrase out of

 someone not guided by practical considerations

 idealist to believe firmly in the integrity of our courts and in the jury system-that is no ideal to me, it is a living, working reality.

 I am confident that you gentlemen will review without

 passion the evidence you have heard, come to a decision, and restore this defendant to his family.

 "They're right up yonder in the colored balcony -been there since